BerlinUnited/gretchen.github.io/docs/6_servo_el_comp.md

-# Servos and electronic components
+# Servos and Sensorimotor Boards

 The Gretchen robot is powered by **10 low-cost Hitec HS-805MG Mega servo motors**, the distinguishing features of which are the **custom Sensorimotor boards**.
 These boards were designed by the creators of Gretchen, aiming to add more features, namely, **more torque, sensory data, bus communication and customizable firmware** to simple and low-cost servo motors, thereby drastically lowering the overall price of the robot.
 The servos are placed either above or below the robot’s joints and are connected to them with toothed belts.